amrkmn/docker-cgit/README.md

 ## Changing Ports

-You can change the SSH port mapping in `docker-compose.yml`:
+You can change port mappings in `docker-compose.yml`:

 ```yaml
 services: